DFreireF/rionid/README.md

-# pySimToF Usage Guide
+# RionID Usage Guide

-`pySimToF` is a Python code that simulates the time-of-flight (ToF) spectrum of particles in a storage ring.
+`rionid` is a Python code that simulates the time-of-flight (ToF) spectrum of particles in a storage ring.
 Here is a guide on how to use pySimToF:

 ## Installation